 I was determined to find this diode.

-Next the radio and sleeve are removed.
-Note this is an aftermarket radio, the installation is covered on another link of this website.
+Next the radio and sleeve are removed. (photographs below).
+Note this is an aftermarket radio, the installation is covered on another link on this website.

 I was now in position to slide the console back towards the rear seats and start looking for the infernal diode.
 I removed the HCAV duct and the side panel that protects the A/C control micro switches and started to unwrap the wiring harness.

 A suspicious "lump" caught my attention.
-I unwrapped the tape from this area. (blue arrow)
+I unwrapped the tape from this area. (green arrow photograph below).

 Underneath the tape was something with four wires that was protected by what appeared to be a large "heat shrink".